nicrusso7/rex-gym/README.md

 ## Basic Controls: Gallop
 Goal: Gallop straight on and stop at a desired position.

+In order to make the learning more robust, the Rex target position is randomly chosen at every 'Reset' step.

 ### Open loop
 The gym environment is used to let the system learn the gait from scratch.
 The `action space` has 4 dimensions, two for the front legs and foots and two for the rear legs and foots, with the feedback component output bounds `[−0.3, 0.3]`.